dashivam06/wedding_venue_scraper/README.md

 brew install python
 pip3 install scrapy
 ```
----
+Note :
     If you dont have homebrew installed,
-        install homebrew from https://brew.sh/ and then run those command
+    Install homebrew from https://brew.sh/ and then run those command

 3) For Windows
     Download and install Python 3.7+ from the official website: